-Our signature outreach ministry, Drumming Camp (an established partnership with the PATCH program – Parents and their Children), has become such an integral part of our family that we now consider it one of the “Within Our Walls” ministries.
+Our signature outreach ministry, Drumming Camp (an established partnership with the Episcopal Prison Ministry), has become such an integral part of our family that we now consider it one of the “Within Our Walls” ministries.

 The children of the Drumming Camp share in the life of the parish year-round, including participating in our Celebration of New Ministry in March 2019.

 We are thrilled to be the rehearsal home for the Paper Mill Broadway Show Choir.
 This amazingly talented group of young people use our space for their weekly rehearsals.
-In return, they perform a special concert each spring to benefit the parish.
-This very special event is published in our weekly newsletter and on our calendar, as well as announced in our weekly services and service bulletin.
+In return, they perform a special benefit concert each spring for the parish.
+This very special event is published in our weekly newsletter and calendar, as well as announced in our weekly services and bulletin.

 St. Stephen’s is host to AA groups several times throughout the week.
+ALCOHOLICS ANONYMOUS ® is a fellowship of men and women who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from alcoholism.
 Please check our calendar for more information.